 Social Equity is about ensuring that everyone, no matter your income, race, age, interests, or hobbies, have access to the benefits of parks and recreation.
-At Cullman Parks & Recreation, we pride ourselves on our inclusiveness, and we offer a multitude of programs, events, and facilities that anyone can enjoy.
+At Cullman Parks, Recreation, & Sports Tourism, we pride ourselves on our inclusiveness, and we offer a multitude of programs, events, and facilities that anyone can enjoy.

 The National Recreation and Park Association (NRPA) believes “park and recreation agencies, through the provision of equal access to parks and recreation, should cultivate community ties through programs and services for all which produces public benefits by connecting people more deeply to the fabric of the community.”
-This is something that we strive toward at Cullman Parks & Recreation.
+This is something that we strive toward at Cullman Parks, Recreation, & Sports Tourism.

 In 2017, Art Park will be the home of the annual Art in the Park event as well as the Community Yard Sale & Craft Fair, two free events that are open to the public.
 Depot Park hosts a free Exercise in the Park program from September through November that features classes taught by instructors from the Cullman Wellness & Aquatic Center.